teramuza/twboilplrn-ts/readme.md

-# React Native TWBoilPlRN-Typescript Template
+# DRAFT: React Native TWBoilPlRN-Typescript Template

 React Native template with TWBoilPlRN configuration, ready to use.